fullben/java-persistence-benchmark/README.md

 ### Scaling

 The test implemented by this benchmark can be scaled as hinted at in the [configuration](#configuration) section.
-While the data model maintained by the server can be scaled using the server properties (namely the `jpb.model.warehouse-count` property), the JMeter threads must be scaled accordingly.
+While the data model maintained by the server can be scaled using the server properties (namely the `wss.model.warehouse-count` property), the JMeter threads must be scaled accordingly.

 As each JMeter thread represents the transactions performed by a single employee, and as each district has one employee, and each warehouse has ten districts, there must be ten JMeter threads per warehouse.
 This value can be configured in the JMeter project itself, by adjusting the `employee.count` variable.
 Note that the threads each use their own distinct employee account, defined in the `wss-terminals/employees.csv` file.
 If the number of threads exceeds the number of employees defined in this file, errors may occur; alternatively you may append new employee lines following the pattern exposed by the existing credentials.